-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates and as we continue to enter into or expand efforts on our collaboration agreements.
+We expect our expenses to decrease from current levels in the near term as a result of our strategic restructuring, the reevaluation of our product candidate pipeline, and our strategic shift to invest in novel capsid development efforts, including our decision on whether to proceed with the VY-AADC Program for Parkinson's disease with a collaborative partner and our decision to terminate our current VY-HTT01 program for Huntington's disease and to advance a second generation Huntington's disease program, and our initiation of other cost-saving initiatives.
+We expect our expenses to increase in the future, however, as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates and as we continue to enter into or expand efforts on our collaboration agreements.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Furthermore, we expect to incur increasing costs associated with operating as a public company, meeting financial controls, satisfying regulatory and quality standards, fulfilling healthcare compliance requirements, and maintaining product, clinical trial and directors' and officers' liability insurance coverage.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital or enter into business development transactions when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable debt securities as well as amounts expected to be received for reimbursement of development costs from the Neurocrine Collaboration will enable us to meet our planned operating expenses and capital expenditure requirements into mid-2022.
+Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable debt securities will be sufficient to meet our planned operating expenses and capital expenditure requirements into early 2023.
 Our future capital requirements will depend on many factors, including: